Chapter 17.71

 d.
 Any extension of time mutually agreed upon in writing between the applicant and the applicable director.

-2. The 120-day time period shall not apply in the following situations:
+3. The review time period shall not apply in the following situations:

 a.
 If the permit requires approval of a new fully contained community as provided in RCW 36.70A.350, master planned resort as provided in RCW 36.70A.360, or the siting of an essential public facility as provided in RCW 36.70A.200.

 b.
-If, at the applicant’s request, there are substantial revisions to the project proposal, in which case the time period shall start from the date on which the applicable director issues a notice of complete application for the revised project application.
+If, at the applicant’s request, there are substantial revisions to the project proposal, in which case the time period shall start from the date on which the applicable director issues a determination of completeness for the revised project application.

 When a notice of application is required, it shall be distributed as follows:

-A. The applicable director shall mail notice of the application to the applicant, the applicant’s agent (if any) and owners of real property within 500 feet of the project site.
+A. The applicable director shall distribute notice of the application to the applicant, the applicant’s agent (if any) and owners of real property as identified in MMC 17.71.040 and 17.71.045.
+For Process Types VI and V, notices shall also be distributed to tenants within the distribution radius and any properties affected by required off-site improvements.

-D. The applicable director shall post a sign or placard on the site or in a location immediately adjacent to the site that provides visibility to motorists using adjacent streets.
+C. The applicant shall post a sign or placard on the site or in a location immediately adjacent to the site that provides the greatest visibility to most motorists using adjacent streets.
 The applicable director shall establish standards for size, color, layout, design, wording, placement, and timing of installation and removal of the signs or placards.

-F. The minimum comment period after the publication of the notice of application and before the applicable director’s decision shall be no less than 15 days, except for SEPA determinations, which are regulated by Chapter 18.12 MMC.
+D. The minimum comment period after the publication of the notice of application and before the applicable director’s decision shall be no less than 15 days from the date issued, except for SEPA determinations, which are regulated by Chapter 18.12 MMC.

 A. Notice of Hearing.
-The notice required for a notice of application, MMC 17.71.120, shall also apply to notices of public hearing; provided, that notice shall be published, mailed and posted at least 15 calendar days prior to the date of the hearing.
+The notice required for a notice of application, MMC 17.71.120, shall also apply to notices of public hearing; provided, that notice shall be distributed at least 15 calendar days prior to the date of the hearing.

 B. Participation in Hearing.
 Any person may participate in the open public hearing by submitting written comments to the applicable director prior to the hearing or by submitting written comments or making oral comments at the hearing.

 D. Hearing Record.
-The hearing examiner, planning commission or city council shall create a complete record of the public hearing including all exhibits introduced at the hearing and an electronic sound recording of each hearing.
+The hearing examiner, planning commission, or city council shall create a complete record of the public hearing including all exhibits introduced at the hearing and an electronic sound recording of each hearing.
 (Ord.
+2097 § 2, 2024; Ord.
 1741 § 38, 2009).

 A. Elements for Consideration.
 The presiding officer or body conducting a closed record hearing shall not accept new information, written or oral, on the application, unless authorized by Chapter 36.70B RCW, but shall consider the following in deciding upon an application: